Ambrevar/dotfiles/README.md

 compilation with various engines and index support, external PDF view with SyncTeX support, temp files clean function, PDF compression.

 I make use of just a few unofficial packages.
-Use `init-extra-packages` to install/update them all at once.
+Use `package-install-selected-packages` to install them all at once.

 ### Mutt

-* Compile options: IMAP and SMTP support.
+* Compile options: IMAP and SMTP support, sidebar.
-* Patch: sidebar.
 * Extra deps: antiword, ccrypt, fortune, sxiv, w3m.

 Support for multiple accounts with encrypted passwords.
 (Mutt will prompt for